Khat: Cultivation

-Khat has been grown for use as a stimulant for centuries in the Horn of Africa and the Arabian peninsula.
+Khat has been grown for use as a stimulant for centuries in the Horn of Africa and the Arabian Peninsula.
 There, chewing khat predates the use of coffee and is used in a similar social context.
 Its fresh leaves and tops are chewed or, less frequently, dried and consumed as tea, to achieve a state of euphoria and stimulation.
 The leaves or the soft part of the stem can be chewed with either chewing gum or fried peanuts to make it easier to chew.

 In Uganda, it is grown in the central region, especially in Kasenge (Wakiso), Butambala District, Mabira Forest, and in some parts of the western region of the country.
 In Kenya, it is grown in Meru County and Embu County.

 One reason for the widespread cultivation of khat in Yemen is the high income that it provides for farmers.
-Some studies done in 2001 estimated that the income from cultivating khat was about 2.5 million Yemeni rials per hectare, while fruits brought only 0.57 million rials per hectare.
-Between 1970 and 2000, the area on which khat was cultivated was estimated to have grown from 8,000 to 103,000 hectares.
+Some studies done in 2001 estimated that the income from cultivating khat was about 2.5 million Yemeni rials per hectare (1 million per acre), while fruits brought only 0.57 million rials per hectare (0.23 million per acre).
+Between 1970 and 2000, the area on which khat was cultivated was estimated to have grown from 8,000 to 103,000 hectares (30 to 400 sq. mi.).
 In 2000, according to a World Bank estimate, khat accounted for 30% of Yemen's economy.